Table of Contents

 When dealing with virtualization (and also for understanding the following chapters of this documentation), it helps to acquaint oneself with a bit of crucial terminology, especially the following terms:

 This is the operating system of the physical computer on which VirtualBox was installed.
-There are versions of VirtualBox for Windows, Mac OS X, Linux and Solaris hosts; for details, please see the section called “Supported host operating systems”.
+There are versions of VirtualBox for Windows, Mac OS X, Linux and Solaris hosts; for details, please see Section 1.4, “Supported host operating systems”.

 Most of the time, this User Manual discusses all VirtualBox versions together.
 There may be platform-specific differences which we will point out where appropriate.